-- The Greater Atlanta RCE is a diverse network of local stakeholders committed to advancing and teaching United Nations Sustainable Development Goals (SDGs)at local and regional scales
+- The RCE Greater Atlanta is a diverse network of local stakeholders committed to advancing and teaching the United Nations Sustainable Development Goals (SDGs) at local and regional scales.

 “We envision a robust and engaged network of all sectors of Greater Atlanta society, collaboratively working towards a region where the principles of sustainability – equity and justice, resilient ecosystems, health and well-being, and economic opportunity – are ingrained in its continued development . . .”
 [Greater Atlanta RCE application to the UN, 2017]

 Emory’s collaborative leadership of the Greater Atlanta RCE:

 - provides a structure to facilitate cross-sector collaboration towards commonly identified SDGs;